-Brexit remains a key issue and with that the potential for companies and
+Brexit remains a key issue and with that the potential for companies and executives to move location, causing a knock-on effect on the traffic mix and traffic pattern in and out of the UK.

 As global climate change worsens, hurricanes, earthquakes, floods and typhoons can cause disruption and health and safety concerns for travelers.
 According to a report by the U.N Office for Disaster Risk Reduction, since 1998 direct losses from natural disasters have totaled over \$2.9 trillion, and 77% of these disasters are a result of extreme weather that continues to intensify as the world warms.